exercism/perl5/docs/INSTALLATION.md

   A free, ready-to-install Perl distribution for Windows, Linux and Mac OS X, designed for community developers or open source projects that are not business- or mission-critical.

 ### Installing Necessary Modules
-In addition to Perl, you will also need to install the `Test2::V0` testing bundle.
+If you are using a version of Perl older than 5.40, you will need to install the `Test2::V0` testing bundle.
 Use the following instructions to set this up (or feel free to use your favorite module installer if you are already familiar with Perl):

 #### local::lib
 * Ensure that the exercism CLI has already been installed and configured.